shreyasvankhede/BhojanAI-IndianFoodCalorieTracker/README.md

 Most calorie tracking apps don't work well for Indian food.
 You search for "chole bhature" or "masala dosa" and either get no results or something completely wrong.

-For this project, images were sourced from the [Indian Food Classification dataset on Kaggle](https://www.kaggle.com/datasets/theeyeschico/indian-food-classification), manually sorted per food class, and labeled with bounding boxes to train a YOLOv8 model from scratch.
+For this project, images were sourced from the [Indian Food Classification dataset on Kaggle](https://www.kaggle.com/datasets/theeyeschico/indian-food-classification), manually sorted per food class, and manually labeled with bounding boxes to train a YOLOv8 model from scratch.
 Nutrition data (calories, carbs, protein, fats, fibre, sugar) was sourced from the [Anuvaad Indian Diet Data Portal](https://www.anuvaad.org.in/indian-diet-data-portal/) and cleaned before being loaded into SQLite.

 ---